 On the flip side of the coin is the utility of the mapped reads (BAM files) and challenges related to dealing with private data.
-Accession to private data requires use agreements that have expiration dates and a tremendous amount of bureaucracy connected to it.
+Access to private data requires use agreements that have expiration dates and a tremendous amount of bureaucracy connected to them.
 Moreover, any secondary data product becomes private and cannot be distributed.
 Problems associated with the distribution of secondary data products from private biomedical data is exacerbated due to large file sizes.
-For example, genome annotations that are derived from private functional genomics data require establishment of their own databases.
-However, since such annotations are derived from private data, establishment and distribution of these databases require extra levels of privacy related bureaucracy.
-Another example to the challenges associated with private data is that big consortia such as ENCODE [22], TCGA [23] or GTEx [24] fund multiple research institutions and enable a collaborative working environment through dedicated phone calls and meetings.
+For example, genome annotations that are derived from private functional genomics data require the establishment of their own databases.
+However, because such annotations are derived from private data, establishment and distribution of these databases require extra levels of privacy-related bureaucracy.
+Another example of the challenges associated with private data is that big consortia such as the Encyclopedia of DNA elements (ENCODE) [22], the Cancer Genome Atlas (TCGA) [23] or the Genotype-Tissue Expression project (GTEx) [24] are funded to enable a collaborative working environment through dedicated phone calls and meetings.
 In turn, participants have to go through required access procedures with their institutions.
-Otherwise communication based on private data is prohibeted according to data use agreements.
+Otherwise, communication based on private data is prohibited according to data use agreements.
 Moreover, when multiple institutions have required access to the same data, they still cannot exchange files with each other.
-These challanges create a bottleneck and hinder the progress of important biomedical findings.
-Open data helps the advancement of biomedical data science not only with the easy access to the data, but also helping with the speedy assessment of tools and methods and in turn reproducibility.
-Funding agencies and research organizations are increasingly supporting new means of data sharing and new requirements for making data publicly available while preserving the participant's privacy [25].
-In an attempt to consider both sides of the coin, we ask the questions of how much information is enough information to identify individuals and how we can protect the sensitive information with minimum loss of utility in a publicly data sharing mode.
-To this end, we derive novel information theory-based measures and apply these measures to quantify the amount of leaked information in 24 functional genomic assays from ENCODE [22] at varying coverages.
-Based on our findings, we develop new file formats that allow the public sharing of read alignments of functional genomics experiments while protecting the sensitive information as well as minimizing the amount of private data that requires special access and storage.
-Our file format manupilation system achieves different levels of privacy vs. utility balance with an adjustable parameter.
+These challenges create a bottleneck and hinder the progress of important biomedical findings.
+Open data helps the advancement of biomedical data science not only by easing access to the data, but also by helping with speedy assessment of tools and methods, and in turn, reproducibility.
+Funding agencies and research organizations are increasingly supporting new means of data sharing and new requirements for making data publicly available while preserving participants' privacy [25].
+In an attempt to consider both sides of the coin, we aimed to determine how much information is enough information to identify individuals and how we can protect the sensitive information with minimal loss of utility in a public data sharing mode.
+To this end, we derived novel information theory-based measures and applied these measures to quantify the amount of leaked information in various functional genomic assays from ENCODE [22] and other sources [?] at varying coverage.
+Based on our findings, we developed new file formats that allow the public sharing of read alignments of functional genomics experiments, while protecting the sensitive information and minimizing the amount of private data that requires special access and storage.
+Our file format manupilation system achieves different levels of privacy versus utility balance with an adjustable parameter.